 How will I be taught, and will there be any work outside the class?

-You will be taught through group playing sessions with opportunity for individual attention and guidance.
+You will be taught by tutor demonstration, class discussion, playing as a group with opportunity for individual attention and guidance.
 Regular targetted practice outside of class is an essential supplement to this course.
 Reading music notation is not essential but will be helpful.
-As amplification is limited, please bring an acoustic instrument until advised differently by your tutor.
+As amplification is limited, please bring an acoustic instrument.

 Are there any other costs?
 Is there anything I need to bring?

 Music materials are provided by the tutor.
-You must bring your own acoustic guitar, and you may wish to record parts of the sessions.
+Bring your own acoustic guitar, and a device to record parts of the sessions.
 A guitar tuner is essential, pencil and manuscript paper.